Waukesha, Wisconsin: Founding and early history

-"Spring City"
+Natural springs

 Matthew Laflin, an early pioneer of Chicago, Illinois, provided the capital and enterprise that laid the foundation for Waukesha as a famous Wisconsin watering resort and was the proprietor of the grand resort, the Fountain Spring House.
 Waukesha was once known for its extremely clean and good-tasting spring water and was called a "spa town."
 This earned the city the nicknames "Spring City" and "Saratoga of the West."

 According to author Kristine Adams Wendt, in 1868, Colonel Richard Dunbar, a sufferer of diabetes, chanced upon the medicinal properties of what he later named the Bethesda Spring while viewing a parcel of land recently purchased by his sister.
 Testimonials found in a Dunbar brochure of 1873 proclaimed the miraculous benefits.
 Wendt reports that by 1872, "area newspapers carried accounts of a community ill equipped to handle its new popularity among the suffering multitudes.
 The semi-weekly Wisconsin (Milwaukee) of July 31, 1872, reported 'that fully 500 visitors are quartered in hotels and scattered in private families here, seeking benefit from the marvelous waters…'"

 The "healing waters" were so valued that a controversial attempt was made to build a pipeline between the city and Chicago so that they could be enjoyed by visitors to the 1893 Columbian Exposition.
 According to Time magazine, "[t]he scheme had been conceived by one Charles Welsh who had been given the springs by his uncle, but after several miles of pipe were laid, it was discovered that the cost was too great."

-Richard W. Sears, founder of Sears and Roebuck, may have been attracted to Waukesha by the waters.
+Richard Warren Sears, founder of Sears and Roebuck, may have been attracted to Waukesha by the waters.
 In failing health, Sears retired from business in 1908 and, according to The New York Times, "spent his time on his great farm near Waukesha."
 In 1914, Sears died in Waukesha of Bright's disease, leaving an estate estimated at $20 million.

 Over the years, the natural springs have been spoiled by pollution and a number have gone dry.
 Water drawn from an aquifer reached radium levels exceeding federal standards.

-In 2013, Waukesha applied for permission to withdraw water from Lake Michigan.
-Because Waukesha is outside the lake's basin, the 2008 Great Lakes Compact makes the city ineligible to withdraw water from the lake without approval from the governors of Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin.
-In June, 2016, the governors approved Waukesha's application.

-Football history
+20th century to present

 One of the most important "firsts" in American sports history occurred in Waukesha on September 5, 1906, when Carroll College (now Carroll University) hosted the football team from St. Louis University.
 SLU halfback Bradbury Robinson threw the first legal forward pass in football history in that game.
 The Carroll players and local fans were stunned.
 The visitors went on to win 22–0.